Addie McCain

-Addison Taylor McCain (born August 28, 1999) is an American professional soccer player who plays as a midfielder for Chicago Red Stars in the National Women's Soccer League (NWSL).
+Addison Taylor McCain (born August 28, 1998) is an American professional soccer player who plays as a midfielder for Lexington SC of the USL Super League.
+She previously played for Kansas City Current and Chicago Red Stars in the National Women's Soccer League (NWSL).

 Early life

 FC Dallas Academy

 Addie McCain joined the FC Dallas Juniors' team at age 7.
 Throughout the next 11 years, she guided her teams to conference championships, consistently playing up divisions.
 At the U-14 level, her team was ranked No. 3 in the nation.
 She spent her last seasons with the FC Dallas Women's Premier Soccer League team.

 Wylie East High School

 In 2015, as a sophomore, she led Wylie East High School to the 5A State Championship and was named the tournament MVP; scoring 19 goals the following season.

 Texas A&M

 Addie McCain graduated high school early to enroll at Texas A&M where she attended from 2017 to 2020.
 While making 75 caps with 66 starts she received several honors throughout her college career; including 2017 SEC All-Freshman Team, 2018 All-SEC Second Team, 2020 All-SEC First Team, 2020 SEC Midfielder of the Year.
 She graduated early to prepare for the professional game.